Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Technique

 \subsection{Running Example}

 In the motivating example in Figure~\ref{fig:motivation-example}, the execution fails under a newer XGBoost version because the classifier expects labels in \(\{0,\dots,K-1\}\) but the dataset provides labels in \(\{1,\dots,7\}\). \Tool detects this failure from the traceback, issues an \ErrorRepair prompt, and applies a patch that inserts an explicit label re-encoding step (e.g., shifting/encoding labels to start at 0) while preserving the original training/evaluation logic and submission format.
-As shown in Figure~\ref{fig:example-prompt-patch}, the patched \nb executes successfully and achieves a score of 0.93778 that is a bit higher than the \targetscore of 0.87511, but within the \PerfThreshold threshold.
+As shown in Figure~\ref{fig:example-prompt-patch}, the patched \nb executes successfully and achieves a score of 0.93778, slightly above the \targetscore of 0.87511.